All About KELimages And Its Proprietor

 began with a general fascination with the natural world.
 He was introduced

-to nature by his late father, and Kenneth fondly remembers, as a young
+to nature by his late father, and Ken fondly remembers, as a young

 child of six years old, walking to the far end of Lake Bala in North